physimals/asl-docs/oxford_asl_userguide.rst

 Typical Usage
 -------------

+Typing ``oxford_asl`` with no options will give the basic usage information, further options are revealed by typing ``oxford_asl --more``.

+A typical processing run would usually look something like this:

     oxford_asl -i [asl_data] -o [output_dir] <data parameters> <analysis options> \
     -c [M0_calib] <calibration parameters> --fslanat [fsl_anat_output_dir]

 This command would analyse the ASL data, including calculation of perfusion in absolute (ml/100g/min) units using the calibration data, and register the results to the strcutural image, as well as producing perfusion maps in MNI152 standard space.
 In general, the use of an fsl_anat analysis of a structural image with ``oxford_asl`` is recommended, but it is not required: perfusion can be calculated in the native space without the structural information.

 Output
 ------